skip-mev/mev-tendermint/README.md

     evmosd version --long | grep mev
     ```

-- Via the new prometheus metrics exposed on mev-tendermint, in particular `sidecar_relay_connected`
+- Via the new prometheus metrics exposed on mev-tendermint, in particular `mev_sentinel_connected`

 ---